microsoft/win32-app-isolation/README.md

 application compromise.
 Win32 app isolation is built on the foundation of [AppContainers](https://learn.microsoft.com/en-us/windows/win32/secauthz/implementing-an-appcontainer), which offer a security boundary, and components that virtualize resources and provide brokered access to other resources.
 This repo should be used only to file bugs or feature requests, and to ask questions.
-To learn more about the feature and how to enable it for your app, visit the main Win32 app isolation page at [MS Learn](https://learn.microsoft.com/en-us/windows/win32/secauthz/app-isolation-overview).
+To learn more about the feature and how to enable it for your app, visit the main Win32 app isolation page at [Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/secauthz/app-isolation-overview).

 ## Communicating with the team
 We'd love to hear your feedback and answer your questions!